multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.1.15 - 2024-07-08 =
+* Added     - Translation support for strings using the esc_html() function #789.
+* Fix       - Resolved the issue with attributes not saving on the vendor dashboard's edit product page #788.
+* Updated   - Language file.

 = 4.1.14 - 2024-07-02 =
 * Added     - Compatibility of WordPress 6.5.5.